Samantha Newark: Music career

 While living in Los Angeles she worked as a session singer for writer, producer Michele Vice Maslin.
 She has worked in the EDM world co-writing a song called "Deeper" for the German group Fragma.
 The version with her vocals was remixed by EDM producer Nick Terranova.
-In late 2006 she auditioned for Julian Coryell to be a backup singer for Leonard Cohen.
+In late 2006, she auditioned for Julian Coryell to be a backup singer for Leonard Cohen.
 The project was set to do a world tour and after two months of rehearsals the tour was cancelled and put on hold for two years where it started up again with a new MD and new team.

-Newark made her move to Music city Nashville in Tennessee in October 2007.
+Newark made her move to Nashville, Tennessee in October 2007.
 She released her self-titled debut album in 2008.
 Songs from the album have been featured in numerous television programs including Smallville, Reba, Life is Wild, and Gossip Girl, America's Next Top Model, as well as MTV's Laguna Beach, Punk'd, and My Super Sweet 16.

 In 2008, Newark was invited to be a part of the documentary film "Saravia" written and directed by Joaquin Montalvan about the spiritual journey into the life of painter, writer and composer Mauricio Saravia.
 Newark and Saravia met in Los Angeles and worked closely together on the soundtrack for the film.
 Newark composed the melodies for Saravia's poetry that was featured throughout the film and she performed one of the songs live in the movie.

 Newark released her second album Somethin' Good in late October 2011, with songs written and performed by Newark and produced by Dave Polich, Michael Jackson's keyboard programmer on the This Is It concerts.
-Her third album, Hologram described as a "love letter" to her many fans, was scheduled for release in November 2016 and final debut in 2017.
+Her third album, Hologram, described as a "love letter" to her many fans, was scheduled for release in November 2016 and final debut in 2017.
 A dance music version of this album, Hologram 2.0, was released in late 2021 and included remixes by musical artists Hyperbubble and Jipsta.